Actindo-AG/Documentation/PIM/API/05_Products.md

   [comment]: <> (Response: success, aber keine Änderung in CHILD1.
 Warum?)

-### Add variant defining attributes response

 ## Add variants to master product

-Once you have created variant products, you can add them to the corresponding master product.
+Once you have created your master and variant products, you can add them to the corresponding master product.
 You ca also move a variant product to another master product.
 The *variantSet* parameter is only necessary if the master-to-be is not a master product yet.

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Products.changeVariantMaster

-#### Definitions
+### Definitions

 The required fields are marked in bold.
-For a list of *PIM* attributes, see [Create a product](#create-a-product).
+For a list of *PIM* attributes, see [The product object](#the-product-object).

 | Attribute      | Type | Description |
 | ----------- | ----------- | ---------- |